 Hybrid CABG Procedure

-The hybrid CABG procedure combines coronary artery bypass surgery with stenting.
-This dual approach is beneficial for patients with multiple blockages, allowing some arteries to be bypassed while others are treated with stents.
-It offers improved outcomes by addressing complex coronary artery disease more comprehensively and efficiently.
+The hybrid CABG procedure combines bypass surgery of heart procedure with stenting.
+This dual approach benefits patients with multiple blockages, enabling some arteries to be bypassed while others are treated with stents.
+It offers enhanced outcomes by addressing complex coronary artery disease in a more comprehensive and efficient manner.

 What to Expect During Recovery from CABG